Technogeezer50/esd2iso/w11arm_esd2iso.1.md

 restarted using the -r option, or if the final phase of the ESD creation fails.

+The -a option has been deprecated and removed from the documentation as the aria2c utility is used for all downloads.
+The option remains for backward compatibility with the command syntax of prior versions of the utility.
+If it is used, a warning message will be printed that the option is deprecated and that it has no effect on the utility.

-The utility automatically enables retry and restart features that allow a download to be resumed in the event of a loss of network connectivity to the Microsoft repositories.
+The utility automatically enables retry and restart features that handle the interruption of downloads from the Microsoft repositories due to network connectivity issues.
 The utility will automatically retry an interrupted download up to 20 times.
 After 20 retries, the utility will exit, and will display a command (containing the -r option) that can be copy/pasted to resume the ESD download.

 The -r option can be used as mamy times as necessary as directed by the utility to complete the download. (although in all honesty, it shouldn't need to be used more than once unless you have a really, really bad network connection).
 Each restart attempt using the -r option will resume a download from the point of interruption of the last execution of the utility.